 “The success of this operation meant that the client was able to cancel an expensive capital project to replace the pipe, a saving of over £700,000.”
 Business Development Manager

-The Issue: Repeated incidents of sewage flooding had been experienced by a long-suffering resident were attributed to reduced pumping capacity of the rising main caused by a build-up of sediments.
+Repeated incidents of sewage flooding experienced by a long-suffering resident were attributed to reduced flow rates of the rising main leading to blockages caused by a build-up of sediments.